Croatia map & highlights

 Plitvice National Park

 Plitvice is, fundamentally, fresh.
-After all that coastline, this is a land of sixteen freshwater lakes and ninety waterfalls, all boasting as many shades of blue.
+After all that coastline, this is a land of sixteen freshwater lakes and ninety waterfalls.
 A landscape you can literally plunge into, its beauty is almost Narnia-esque.
-UNESCO thought so too when it gave it World Heritage Site status.
-Post a pic of you zipwiring across lakes or chilling at a guest houses perched on a remote riverbank and your mates will think you are in Costa Rica not Croatia.
+UNESCO thought so too when it gave it World Heritage status.
+Post a pic of you zipwiring across lakes or chilling at a guest house perched on a remote riverbank and your mates will think you are in Costa Rica not Croatia.

 Risnjak National Park